Back to Bay City.

 * Won 24 Daytime Emmy Awards.

-* Writers and producers on the show over the years included James Lipton of "Inside The Actor's Studio" fame, Irma Phillips, William J. Bell, Agnes Nixon, Hardin Lemay, Paul Rauch, John Valente and Jill Farren Phelps.
+* Writers and producers on the show over the years included James Lipton of "Inside the Actors Studio" fame, Irma Phillips, William J. Bell, Agnes Nixon, Hardin Lemay, Paul Rauch, John Valente and Jill Farren Phelps.

-Check out rocker Dean and Jenna going skinny dipping.
+Watch a clip of rocker Dean and Jenna going skinny dipping.

 - Hollie Deese